-The First Aider, (name or designated person) will ensure that the up-to-date Allergy Action Plan is kept with the student's medication.
+Our First Aiders will ensure that the up-to-date Allergy Action Plan is kept with the student's medication.

 It is the parent's responsibility to ensure all medication is in date.
-However, the First Aider (name or designated person) will check medication kept at the Centre on a termly basis and send a reminder to parents if medication is approaching expiry.
+However, our First Aiders will check medication kept at the Centre on a termly basis and send a reminder to parents if medication is approaching expiry.

-The First Aider (name or designated person) keeps a register of students who have been prescribed an adrenaline auto-injector (AAI) and a record of use of any AAI(s) and emergency treatment given.
+Our First Aiders keep a register of students who have been prescribed an adrenaline autoinjector (AAI) and a record of use of any AAI(s) and emergency treatment given.